 Making a case for doing the right thing

 For many brands, the reasons to embrace purpose are readily apparent.

 Companies with a clearly defined sense of purpose are up to 50% more likely to successfully expand into a new market.
 When consumers think a brand has a strong purpose, they are six times more likely to protect the company in the event of a misstep or public criticism.

-Seventy-one percent of millennials hope companies will take the lead on the social issues they find important.
+According to a recent study 71% of millennials hope companies will take the lead on the social issues they find important.
 Eighty-five percent of executives believe that being a purpose-driven company drives profit.
 Ethical factors are three times more important to consumer trust than brand competence.
 Eighty-three percent of millennials want their values to align with the brands they support.